 The module monitors the 1.8 volt supply and issues an internal hardware reset if the supply drops below 1.7 volts.
 This reset protects the memory from accidental writes during a power down condition.
-The reset forces the module into a low power stand-by state.
+This reset forces the module into a low power stand-by state.

-To prevent the reset, the 1.8 volt supply must be regulated to be within ± 50 mV of nominal voltage (including load regulation and power supply noise and ripple).
+To prevent the reset, the 1.8 volt supply must be regulated to be within ±50 mV of nominal voltage (including load regulation and power supply noise and ripple).
 Noise and ripple outside of these limits can affect GNSS sensitivity and also risk tripping the internal voltage supervisors, thereby shutting down the module unexpectedly.
 Regulators with very good load regulation are strongly recommended along with adequate power supply filtering to prevent power supply glitches as the module transitions between power states.

-The power supply voltage, noise and ripple must be between 1.75V and 1.85V for all frequencies.
+The power supply voltage, including noise and ripple must be as specified below in Table 8-4 DC Supply Voltage for all frequencies.
 To help meet these requirements, a separate LDO for the module is suggested.